ChanthMiao/ghc-wiki-mirror/design/deprecation-mechanisms/removed-pragma.md

 The syntax should largely be the same as the `DEPRECATED` pragma.
 That is `{-# REMOVED foo ".." #-}`.
 Where the given annotation is presented when attempting to use the now removed declaration.

 There is some complication with resolving a removed type constructor versus a removed data constructor.
-Using existing extensions this can ambiguiity can be resolved:
+Using existing extensions this can ambiguity can be resolved:

 - In the presence of the `ExplicitNamespaces` language extension:
   The pragma would be extended to allow inclusion of the " type " prefix in the same manner as import or export lists.

   Becoming `{-# REMOVED type Foo ".." #-}`.

   Thus allowing to disambiguate type constructor removals as those with the " type " prefix versus data constructor removals as those without.

 ## Specification of deprecated class methods